akashacms/epub-guide/documents/2-installation.html.md

 * AkashaRender ([akashacms.com/akasharender/toc.html](https://akashacms.com/akasharender/toc.html))
 * AkashaEPUB ([akashacms.com/epubtools/toc.html](https://akashacms.com/epubtools/toc.html)) adds the ability to produce EPUBs to the AkashaCMS platform

 Beyond that software you will need a programmer-friendly plain text editor.
-I switch between a Mac OS X laptop and a Chromebook on which I've installed Crouton to run Ubuntu Linux.
-Both systems have a bash shell command line environment, and thanks to the efforts by the Ubuntu and MacPorts communities the same command-line tools.
+The recommended build process presumes a (?bash?) shell command line environment.
 This software hasn't been tested on a Windows machine, but in theory it should work (knock on wood).

 I'm currently using Atom (https://atom.io), and in the past have used KomodoEDIT or BBEdit.
 These editors offer a nice editing experience for Markdown, HTML, JavaScript, CSS and other related file formats.